Kirsten O'Brien: Career

 In 2010 O'Brien, along with actor and friend Will Mellor, appeared in The World's Toughest Driving Tests, a driving challenge.
 They travelled the world mastering the biggest and hardest-to-drive vehicles to find out who is the better driver.
-In the first episode, which aired in February 2010, O'Brien won when she beat Mellor driving a Romanian TR-85 combat tank.
+In the first episode, which aired in February 2010, O'Brien won when she defeated Mellor driving a Romanian TR-85 combat tank.
 She went on to take wins in the third and sixth episode.
-Three wins, together with a draw in the fifth episode meant that Kirsten was the overall winner of the series.
+Three wins, together with a draw in the fifth episode meant that O'Brien was the overall winner of the series.

 On 31 December 2010, she appeared on BBC1's Celebrity Mastermind answering questions on Reeves and Mortimer (scoring 13) & 24 overall with 1 pass, coming third.
 She donated her fee to Teesside Hospice.
 On 9 January 2011, she was spotted at the V&A Museum of Childhood during filming of a secret new TV series.
 On 26 March 2011, she was a compere for one of the Teenage Cancer Trust shows at the Royal Albert Hall at which Editors headlined.
 On 3 March 2012, she appeared on BBC 1 Let's Dance for Sport Relief.
 She danced to Van Halen's "Jump".
 This was followed by an appearance on Big Brother's Bit on the Side in June 2012.

 O'Brien was announced on 12 June 2013 as the co-presenter of Heart Wiltshire's Breakfast programme alongside Ben Atkinson.

 In 2019 she became a presenter and newsreader for Andrew Peach's Breakfast Show on BBC Radio Berkshire.
 In 2023 O'Brien became the main presenter of the station's Breakfast Show.
-In 2024, she became the presenter of the weekday mid-morning show from 10-2pm.
+In 2024, she became the presenter of the weekday mid-morning show from 10–2pm.
+On 2 May 2026, O'Brien revealed she was leaving BBC Radio Berkshire to become a traffic and travel presenter for BBC Radio 2.
+Her former CBBC co-presenters Dick & Dom surprised her on air in the studio on her last Berkshire show.

-She won Celebrity Mastermind in January 2025 and had further television appearances in the same year on Pointless Celebrities and Richard Osman's House Of Games on the BBC.
+She won Celebrity Mastermind in January 2025 and had further television appearances in the same year on Pointless Celebrities and Richard Osman's House of Games on the BBC.